Global Exponential Attitude Tracking Controls on SO(3): Robust Attitude Tracking with Disturbance

-where the matrix $M_3\in\Re^{2\times 2}$ is given by \refeqn{M3}.
-For the given constant $c$ satisfying \refeqn{c}, all of matrices $M_1,M_2,M_3$ are positive definite.
-This implies that the desired equilibrium is stable in the sense of Lyapunov, and $e_r,e_\Omega\rightarrow 0$ as $t\rightarrow \infty$.
-It also shows that $\mathcal{V}'$, and therefore $e_I$ is globally uniformly bounded.
-Therefore, the desired equilibrium is asymptotically stable with respect to $e_r,e_\Omega$~\cite[Chapter 4]{HadChe08}.
+There exist the values of controller parameters such that the matrix $\bar M_3$ becomes positive define.
+For example, when $c=\epsilon$, $\lambda_M k_\Delta=\epsilon$, $\lambda_M (k_1+k_2) = \epsilon$ and $k_\Omega=\frac{1}{\epsilon}$ for a constant $\epsilon$, we can show that $\bar M_3$ is positive definite when $0<\epsilon <0.85$ from the Matlab symbolic computational tool.
+This implies that the desired equilibrium is asymptotically stable.
 The instability of the undesired equilibria can be shown by following the same approach given at the proof of Proposition \ref{prop:AGASSO}.
-These show almost global asymptotic stability with respect to $e_r$ and $e_\Omega$.
+These show almost global asymptotic stability.

-For exponential stability, the upper bound of \refeqn{VbI} should be satisfied, or $\Psi\leq\psi < 2\min\{k_1,k_2\}$.
-Unlike the proof of Proposition \ref{prop:AGASSO}, we do not have a sufficient condition on the initial conditions to satisfy $\Psi\leq\psi < 2\min\{k_1,k_2\}$.
-Therefore, we can only guarantee local exponential stability with respect to $e_r$ and $e_\Omega$. \end{proof}
+For exponential stability, the upper bound of \refeqn{VbI} should be satisfied, or $\Psi< h_1$ from Proposition \ref{prop:errSO}.
+Unlike the proof of Proposition \ref{prop:AGASSO}, we do not have a sufficient condition on the initial conditions for the bound.
+As such, we can only guarantee local exponential stability. \end{proof}

+The estimation law presented at \refeqn{bD_dot} can be interpreted as an integral control.
+The first term $e_\Omega$ at the right hand side of \refeqn{bD_dot} has an effect of increasing the proportional gain of the control system, as the time-derivative of the error vector, namely $\dot e_r$ is linear with respect to the angular velocity error $e_\Omega$.
+Effectively, the proportional gain of the control input is given by $k_1,k_2$ multiplied by $1+\frac{k_\Delta}{2}$, and the integral gain of the control input is given by $\frac{k_\Delta}{2}(c+\frac{1}{k_\Omega})$.

 Nonlinear PID-like controllers have been developed for attitude stabilization in terms of modified Rodriguez parameters~\cite{SubJAS04} and quaternions~\cite{SubAkeJGCD04}, and for attitude tracking in terms of Euler-angles~\cite{ShoJuaPACC02}.
 The proposed control system is developed on $\SO$, therefore it avoids singularities of Euler-angles and Rodriguez parameters, as well as unwinding of quaternions.
 It also provides almost global asymptotic stability for attitude \textit{tracking} problems with fixed uncertainties.